penumbra-zone/guide/pages/web.md

   <img src="images/web-extension-sync-progress.png" />
 </picture>

-## Obtaining funds

-In order to use the testnet, it's first necessary for you to get some testnet tokens.
-To obtain your address, click on the extension icon.
-The drop-down should display your wallet address and a button to copy it to the clipboard.
-Next, join our [Discord](https://discord.gg/hKvkrqa3zC) and post your address in the `#testnet-faucet` channel.
-We'll send your address some tokens on the testnet for you to send to your friends! :)

-In addition, addresses posted to the testnet faucet are periodically rolled into the testnet genesis file, so that in future testnets your address will have testnet tokens pre-loaded.

-Just keep in mind: **testnet tokens do not have monetary value**, and in order to keep the signal-to-noise ratio high on the server, requests for tokens in other channels will be deleted without response.
-Please do not DM Penumbra Labs employees asking for testnet tokens; the correct venue is the dedicated channel.

 ## Creating transactions

 Now that you've got the web wallet configured, let's use it to send a